-It is the policy of Bemidji State University Department of Nursing and affiliates to manage social media as an extension of marketing and communications on behalf of BSU entities.
+It is the policy of Nursing program and affiliates to manage social media as an extension of marketing and communications on behalf of BSU entities.
 BSU respects the right of students/staff to participate in social media; however, the business needs of the BSU entities must be served while also maintaining their corporate identity, integrity, and reputation in a manner consistent with BSU's mission, core values, policies, and applicable laws.
 BSU entities will investigate alleged violations of the policy and impose corrective action on the student/staff who fail to comply with state or federal laws or with organizational policies, standards, guidelines or procedures related to the use of social media.